henrievjen/GitHub-Viewer/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.1.

+## Purpose

+This application serves as an easier GUI (Graphical User Interface) for GitHub users.
+This GUI is intended for beginners, who have little to no knowledge of Git, GitHub, or the programming world as a whole.

+Search for a GitHub user either on the home screen or in the top right corner of the screen on the Navigation Menu.
+View information about a particular user on the ‘Profile’ page and view his or her Repositories on the ‘Repositories’ page.
+Navigate to these pages using the tabs on the Navigation Menu.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.